erwannCH/Projet_robotique_Riga/README.md

 - `code.txt` and `This MATLAB code defines.txt`: Text files containing code snippets or descriptions.
 - `CI ABB IRB4400`: Directory containing MATLAB scripts for calculating robot trajectories.
 - `data`: Directory containing JSON files with recorded robot trajectory data.
+- `figure`: Directory containing example images and output files generated from the Python scripts.
 - `IRB 2000 and KuKA LBR`: Directory containing MATLAB and Python scripts for analyzing and visualizing robot trajectory data.
 - `Robot Package`: Directory containing robot model files.

 ## Project Workflow

-1. Use the MATLAB scripts in the `CI ABB IRB4400` directory to calculate robot trajectories.
+1. Use the MATLAB scripts in the `IRB 2000 and KuKA LBR` directory to calculate robot trajectories.
 2. The calculated trajectories are saved as JSON files in the `data` directory.
 3. Use the Python scripts in the `IRB 2000 and KuKA LBR` directory to analyze and visualize the trajectory data from the JSON files.